spevans/swift-project1/doc/working-with-c.md

 ## Arrays

-Because fixed size arrays are seen as tuples by Swift, to treat them as indexable arrays they need to be accessed using `UnsafeBufferPointer` and `UnsafeMutableBufferPointer`
+Because fixed size arrays are seen as tuples by Swift, to treat them as indexable arrays they need to be accessed using `UnsafeBufferPointer` and `UnsafeMutableBufferPointer`.

 ```c